takado8/TetrisAI/README.md

 ## Genetic algorithm

-General purpose of genetic algorithms is to maximize (or minimize) a function - here called fitness function, through simplified evolutionary mechanisms observed in natural environment, such as natural selection and genetic variation.
+General purpose of genetic algorithms is to maximize (or minimize) a function - here called a fitness function, through simplified evolutionary mechanisms observed in natural environment, such as natural selection and genetic variation.

-In this tetris environment, a goal is to maximize number of cleaned lines, using field evaluation formula from above.
+In this tetris environment, the goal is to maximize number of cleaned lines, using field evaluation formula from above.
 On start, set of vectors is initialized, each vector [a,b,c,d,...,n] has floats (called genes) in range <-1;1>.
 Those vectors are called genotypes, and all together make a population.